 Walt Disney World has made a ton of changes to the parks to ensure guest and Cast Member safety.
 Walt Disney World’s official “Returning to a World of Magic” page covers the three guiding principles of the modified operational guidelines and health safety measures: enhanced cleaning, reduced contact, and physical distancing.
 Check out the Physical Distancing & Safety Measures in Attraction Lines as well as the Health Safety Hotel Modifications.

 The reopening of Walt Disney World was a controversial decision and remains a polarizing topic, particularly with people who don’t live in Central Florida.
 Those who live here know that the the challenges facing Florida are multifaceted and simply shouting “stay closed!” was never a serious solution to a complex problem.
-We tried to address pros and cons, and bring nuance to the conversation in our Should Walt Disney World Stay Closed? post.
+We tried to address the conversation in our Should Walt Disney World Stay Closed? post.
 That remains relevant today, but since that ship has sailed, we’re not going to rehash those points here.

 Objectively speaking, Florida’s case and positivity numbers are declining since their peaks in mid-July right when the parks reopened.
 In looking at the Orange County dashboard and Florida Department of Health County by County numbers, key metrics have declined over the past few weeks in Orange County.

-Positivity rates have dropped from weekly highs of 16.8% in late June to 7.6% in the last two weeks.
-Hospitalizations are also on the decline, as are overall new cases.
+Daily cases have declined from over 10,000 per day when the parks reopened to ~2,000 per day in October 2020.
+Hospitalizations and positivity rates have also dropped significantly; the latter from weekly highs of 16.8% in late June to 5% thus far in October.
 “There is a clear, sustained deceleration” said Dr. Raul Pino, the local health officer for the Florida Department of Health in Orange County.

 This is significant because rather than Walt Disney World causing a spike in new cases in the weeks following its reopening, as might’ve been expected given the number of Orange County residents it employs and locals who visit, cases have actually decreased during that time.
 Correlation is obviously not causation in terms of the decline, but it nevertheless bodes well and speaks to the efficacy of Disney’s safety measures.

-To be clear, Florida’s numbers on the whole are still bad, but the state has turned the corner and numbers have been steadily dropping statewide.
+To be clear, Florida’s numbers on the whole are still higher than anyone would like to see, but the state has turned the corner and numbers have been steadily dropping statewide.
 We’re hopeful that this trend continues despite schools reopening.
-It’s also worth noting that, for all of its other faults, the state has great dashboards and Florida has received an A grade for data reporting.
+It’s also worth noting that the state has great dashboards and Florida has received an A grade for data reporting.